SixdegreeLab/MasteringChainAnalytics/en/ch12/ch12-nft-analysis.md

 - Digital identity
 - Articles

-For example, in digital art, different NFTS have different styles; For example, in the ENS domain name, each domain name is unique and cannot be repeated.
+For example, in digital art, different NFTS have different styles; for instance, in the ENS domain name, each domain name is unique and cannot be repeated.
 As for tickets, each ticket has a fixed seat, and different seats are also different numbers.

 With the development of NFT, other standard NFT have been derived: